 Thank you for your interest in the Transitional Year Residency Program, University of Tennessee Graduate School of Medicine at The University of Tennessee Medical Center at Knoxville.

-For the 2017-2018 interviewing season, we will be participating in Electronic Residency Application Service (ERAS).
+Our program participates in the Electronic Residency Application Service (ERAS).
 We have formally agreed to not accept applications outside the ERAS system.
 Please do not mail applications to us through the postal system-we will not be able to process them.
-To apply to our program, simply go to the ERAS web site.
-Our program is listed as "University of Tennessee Medical Center at Knoxville" and our accreditation ID is: 99947000130.
+To apply, simply go to the ERAS web site.
+Our program is listed as "University of Tennessee Medical Center at Knoxville" and our accreditation ID is: 9994700130.
 The Educational Commission for Foreign Medical Graduates (ECFMG) has agreed to be the contact agency for all international medical graduates.
 They will assist you with any questions you may have regarding ERAS.
 If you are a foreign medical graduate, you will be required to go through them.

 Please keep in mind that The University of Tennessee Graduate School of Medicine does not sponsor the H-1 VISA.

-We review all applications sent to us through ERAs and do not require a minimum score other than passing.
+We review all applications sent to us through ERAS and require a minimum score of 220 on Steps 1 and 2.
 To be considered for interview, applicants must pass all USMLE tests (1, 2 and CS) on the 1st attempt.
 If you graduated from an international school, one year of prior U.S. training is required.
-Applicants must not be no more than 5 years since graduating from medical school.
+Applicants must not be no more than 2 years since graduating from medical school.

 We do not offer externships nor observerships due to legal matters.